mrbannerbear/corporate-event-management/event-management/task_description.md

 8. Also, implement at least `one extra login` which could be (facebook, github, google, etc). `DONE.`

-9. After reloading the page of a private route, the user should not be redirected to the login page.    `PENDING.`
+9. After reloading the page of a private route, the user should not be redirected to the login page.    `DONE.`

 10. Once logged in, the user name, profile picture and the logout button should appear on the header.
 If the user clicks on the logout button, make sure to log him/her out.    `DONE.`